 Too many authors write a board paper as if they were arguing with St Peter for entry to Heaven: an extensive defence of their failures and a list of their lifetime achievements.

 The need to focus demands brevity from your board reports as well as your board meetings.
-That gives you a once in a lifetime opportunity to make some serious demands of your authors.
+That gives you a once-in-a-lifetime opportunity to make some serious demands of your authors.
 In the same way your agenda needs to focus on first things first (or high-energy discussions), so should the board papers.
 Cut the crap, get to the point.
 Keep the paper short, dump data that doesn’t reflect the contents and go MECE.
 Tell your authors: the new salvation criteria are honesty, clarity, and brevity — and those that pass that test will gain entry to the promised land.

 It may seem counter-intuitive but now is exactly the time to roll out board paper frameworks and best practice.
 You have all the excuse you need.
 Here’s how the conversation to your authors should go: “Folks, the board is under pressure and meeting remotely.
 I need you to bring a laser focus to your papers.
 Start with the conclusion and the ask.
 The rest is just evidence to support that.
 6 pages max.
 It’s no time for padding.”

 If that seems like too much of an ask, or you are swamped with other items, try starting with a first-class CEO Report and ensure all reports have a clear and concise executive summary.
-If the rest of the pack remains backward-looking and operational, so be it, but these two are critical in driving effective meetings.
+If the rest of the pack remains backwards-looking and operational, so be it, but these two are critical in driving effective meetings.

 In return, do your authors a favour, and tell them exactly what you want to know.
 Write a crystal-clear brief for the paper.
 Why should they do all the work?
 Which questions matter most to the board right now?
 It’s your role to find that out and pass on the information.
 Otherwise, you’ll continue to get the board papers you deserve — not the ones you need.